-$$d{ij} = \frac{d{ij}}{\sqrt{\sum_k d{kj}^2}}.$$ (10)
+$$d{ij} = \frac{d{ij}}{\sqrt{\sum_k d{kj}^2}}.$$ (9)

-In our binary vector setting this formula is equivalent to the document length normalization.
-Taking into account the diversity of the file sizes, normalization changes the term frequencies differently across the files.
+In our binary vector setting this formula is equivalent to document length normalization.
+Taking into account the diversity of file sizes, normalization changes the term frequencies differently across the files.
 These three ideas were tested, but they did not increase the performance of both Bernoulli NB and Multinomial NB classifiers.
 We provide the results of our experiments in Table II.
 A dataset for this and later experiments contains 10,000 samples in the training set and 10,000 in test set with equal number of malicious and benign files in both sets.
-Laplace smoothing parameter k is set to 0.0001 and only the features, that were seen more than two times in the training phase were taken into account for classification.
+Laplace smoothing parameter k is set to 0.0001 (we show why in Section IV D) and only the features, that were seen more than two times in the training phase were taken into account for classification.
 From Table II we can infer, that Multinomial NB does not bring any good results for our binary features.

-V. IMPROVED IMPLEMENTATION OF BERNOULLI NAIVE BAYES
+IV.
+IMPROVED IMPLEMENTATION OF BERNOULLI NAIVE BAYES